Restoration

 Native plants cover the bioswale, using rainwater for growth, improving pathways for water to go into the soil, filtering out pollutants, and creating a diverse habitat for pollinators.

-If a property owner is going above and beyond city standards with their water retention practices, they have extra 'stormwater credits', which they can sell to developers who are unable to meet city standards.
+If a property owner is going above and beyond city standards with their water retention practices, they earn extra 'stormwater credits', which they can sell to developers who are unable to meet city standards.

 Because of their size and deep root systems, trees are especially adept at infiltrating surface runoff and improving water and air quality.
 Unfortunately, most urban trees do not survive long enough to meet their full potential environmental impact (Minnesota Stormwater Manual 2017).
 This is largely due to limited space for root growth, lack of access to water, and soil compaction from pedestrian and motor traffic.